yaskevich/persona/README.md

 - Server application (backend / API) code is in [back](/back).

-Both apps are written in modern JavaScript and tested withe the latest LTS versions of [NodeJS](https://nodejs.org/) (v14 and v16).
+Both apps are written in modern JavaScript and tested with the latest LTS versions of [NodeJS](https://nodejs.org/) (v14 and v16).
 The client needs NodeJS to be built into static bundle, the server runs on NodeJS.

 ## Deployment